 Knitters of all levels are welcome.

-The Athens Area Humane Society presents a yappy hour on the patio terrace with music by DJ Re>Ron.
+The Athens Area Humane Society presents a yappy hour on the patio terrace.
 Meet adoptable dogs looking for furever homes.
 Well-behaved dogs are welcome as long as they're kept on a leash.
 Live music by The Lucky Jones.